 Many single parents avoid having an overnight guest until they’ve been with the person for several months, when their children are comfortable with him or her, and when they expect the relationship to be long term.
 “Instead of confusing children, opt to having your overnight somewhere else,” says Brook Noel, the co-author of the Single Parent Resource.
 “Consider a weekend getaway, or staying at your partner’s residence on a night the children will be with their other parent.
 It’s okay to have your partner over and stay late, just try to avoid your children wondering ‘Who’s in the shower?’ or ‘Who is sleeping in your bed?'”

 No matter how well everyone is prepared, there’ll be some uneasy feelings the first time you expose your kids to your love life.
 They may ask you some surprising questions.
 Depending on their age, your kids may want to know whether you and your ex-spouse slept together before you were married, whether you were monogamous in your past marriage, or how many partners you have had.
 Be honest, but also be appropriate: base your answers on your child’s age and level of maturity.
 Teenagers may be looking for reasons to say “no” to peer pressure, so make the answers to their questions constructive for them.But also remember that while children should know the basics of your social life’ they do not need graphic information about your sex life.

 Time is on Your Side

 One of the greatest challenges of single parenting is to nurture your own adult needs and your children at the same time.

-By minimizing how many potential partners your child is exposed to, you'll minimize conflicts, objections, and angry outbursts from your child.
+By minimizing how many potential partners your child is exposed to, you’ll minimize conflicts, objections, and angry outbursts from your child.
 Whether you choose to continue to sail solo or embark on a new relationship, be patient and take your time.
-Move forward slowly with a new partner, and get to know him or her really well before embarking on remarriage or living together -- for your own sake as well as your children's.
+Move forward slowly with a new partner, and get to know him or her really well before embarking on remarriage or living together – for your own sake as well as for the sake of your children.